sumeshi/quilter-csv/README.md

 ```

 #### tail
-Filters only the specified number of lines from the last line.
+Selects only the last N lines.

 ```
 Options: